South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 South Florida Performance Insights

-- The Bulls outscore opponents by 11.7 points per game (scoring 71.0 points per game to rank 70th in college basketball while allowing 59.3 per contest to rank 58th in college basketball) and have a +375 scoring differential overall.
+- The Bulls' +375 scoring differential (outscoring opponents by 11.7 points per game) is a result of scoring 71.0 points per game (70th in college basketball) while allowing 59.3 per outing (58th in college basketball).

-- On offense, South Florida is putting up 72.7 points per game this year in conference tilts.
-As a comparison, its overall average (71.0 points per game) is 1.7 PPG lower.
+- In conference matchups, South Florida tallies more points per contest (72.7) than its overall average (71.0).

-- The Bulls have been racking up 73.6 points per contest in their last 10 times on the court, an average that's slightly higher than the 71.0 they've scored over the course of the 2022-23 season.
+- On offense, the Bulls have picked up their production slightly over their last 10 games, scoring 73.6 points per contest over that span compared to the 71.0 they've racked up over the course of this season.

 Marquette Performance Insights

-- The Golden Eagles are outscoring opponents by 7.1 points per game, with a +219 scoring differential overall.
-They put up 65.0 points per game (181st in college basketball) and give up 57.9 per outing (36th in college basketball).
+- The Golden Eagles outscore opponents by 7.1 points per game (posting 65.0 points per game, 181st in college basketball, and conceding 57.9 per outing, 36th in college basketball) and have a +219 scoring differential.

-- While the Golden Eagles are scoring 65.0 points per game in 2022-23, they have fallen short of that over their last 10 games, amassing 60.1 points per contest.
+- While the Golden Eagles are putting up 65.0 points per game in 2022-23, they have fallen short of that over their previous 10 games, producing 60.1 points per contest.

 © 2023 Data Skrive.
 All rights reserved.